Lyanna Stark by Marcos Feittosa ©

 A Clash of Kings

 Theon Greyjoy has a nightmare involving a feast of the dead at Winterfell.
 Many of the dead men and women attending are people that Theon knew personally or were slain by his own hand or command.
 But he also notices faces that he had never known in life.
 Among them is Lyanna: a slim, sad girl wearing a crown of pale blue roses and a white gown splattered with blood.
-Brandon Stark stands beside her, their father Rickard just behind them.
+Her older brother Brandon stands beside her, their father Rickard Stark just behind them.

 A Dance with Dragons